Skip to content

 Disclaimer

-This is an UNOFFICIAL implementation of Sequential regulatory activity prediction across chromosomes with deep convolutional and recurrent neural networks by David R. Kelley, Yakir A. Reshef et al.
+This is an UNOFFICIAL implementation of Sequential regulatory activity prediction across chromosomes with deep convolutional and recurrent neural networks by David R. Kelley, Yakir A. Reshef, et al.

 The OFFICIAL repository of Basenji is at calico/basenji.